vuxenn1/decentralized-p2p-chat-system/README.md

 ## Security Properties

-- **No plaintext transmission** — all messages encrypted before leaving the device
+- **No plaintext transmission**: all messages encrypted before leaving the device
-- **Forward secrecy** — ephemeral session keys derived per connection
+- **Forward secrecy**: Temporary session keys derived per connection
-- **Local storage encryption** — message history encrypted with HKDF-derived key unique to each conversation
+- **Local storage encryption**: Message history encrypted with HKDF-derived key unique to each conversation
-- **Identity verification** — peer IDs are derived from Ed25519 public keys, cannot be spoofed
+- **Identity verification**: Peer IDs are derived from Ed25519 public keys, cannot be spoofed
-- **No central authority** — no server can read, store, or censor messages
+- **No central authority**: No server can read, store, or censor messages

 ---